Why Self-Host AI?

 Pay for API usage (or use local models for free) instead of fixed subscriptions.
 Cloud chatbots charge monthly regardless of use; OpenClaw lets you:

-See Example Setups & Cost for typical configurations.
+See Example setups & model routing for typical configurations.

 Hundreds of skills on ClawHub; create your own; route different channels to different agents.
 Cloud chatbots offer a fixed feature set.
 OpenClaw supports: